#Project Overview

 #Project Navigation

-When you open a project, a left side panel appears.
+When you open a project, Hawzu shows a project header and a project side panel.

-This panel provides access to all project features.
+The left side panel provides quick access to core project work areas.

 The available sections include: